 Wylde Street Apartments

-This apartment building, containing 38 apartments, was developed as an urban co- operative housing project, which is unusual in Australia.
-Bolot’s Wylde Street apartments was one of the most innovative apartment buildings of its day, with the planning and methods of construction clearly showing the influence of European modernism on Australian architects.
+This apartment building, containing 38 apartments, was developed as an urban co-operative housing project, which is unusual in Australia.
+Bolot’s Wylde Street apartments were one of the most innovative apartment buildings of its day, with the planning and methods of construction clearly showing the influence of European modernism on Australian architects.
 Prominently located on a corner, it is one of the first Sydney buildings to employ a segmental radial plan.
 The sweeping curve of glazing and the spandrels is articulated by the use of breakfronts.
-The pivot and fixed steel window frames are contained with- in projecting sills and heads which create shadow lines.
+The pivot and fixed steel window frames are contained within projecting sills and heads which create shadow lines.
 The parapet is also accentuated by a shadow-creating capping.